With a Girl Like You: Background and release

 "With a Girl Like You" was written by the Troggs' lead vocalist Reg Presley whilst he was a bricklayer.
 He took inspiration from the vocals in "Barbara Ann", which became a hit for the Beach Boys in early 1966.
 "With a Girl Like You" was recorded at Olympic Studios at the same time as their previous single "Wild Thing".
-Both songs were recorded in two takes as they only had a short amount of recording time, as manager Larry Page got them into the studio at the end of a session for his orchestra.
+Both songs were recorded in two takes because they only had a short amount of recording time; manager Larry Page got them into the studio at the end of a session for his orchestra.
 The hook, with Presley shouting "Ba ba ba ba ba", was initially planned to be performed on trumpets, though the band opted for vocals instead.

-"Wild Thing" had been simultaneously released in the US in May 1966 on two record labels, Atco and Fontana.
+"Wild Thing" had been simultaneously released in the US in May 1966 on two rival record labels, Atco and Fontana owing to a distribution dispute.
 Atco had released "With a Girl Like You" as the B-side, whereas Fontana released "Wild Thing" with the Presley-penned "From Home".
 Therefore, in July, Fontana released "With a Girl Like You" as a A-side single with "I Want You", written by Page and Colin Frechter, as the B-side, which is the same as the release in the UK.
+A settlement was reached later in 1966 which gave Fontana exclusive rights to future Troggs releases.